Moustapha110/Projects-Profile/README.md

 Born in San Diego, raised between Mauritania and Senegal, now building in the U.S. My path crosses continents, cultures, and classrooms, but always circles back to one truth: technology should reduce suffering, not complexity.

-That belief was sharpened by personal loss — a misdiagnosis in my family caused by limited medical technology.
+That belief was sharpened by personal loss, a misdiagnosis in my family caused by limited medical technology.
 Now, my work is a vow written in code: build systems that catch what humans miss, and serve where access is scarce.

 ---